The Future of Work Updates

 Who will decide what that reasonable lifestyle looks like, and who qualifies?

 How will we fill our days?

 I don’t have an answer to all these questions, but there seem to be solutions available if we are brave and intelligent enough to execute them.
 Unfortunately, I don’t believe in our current psychological state, we can embrace the level of change necessary.
 Unless that is, a global-scale humanitarian catastrophe demands it!

 In a world of true abundance, you shouldn't have to work to justify your life.
 You should be free to enjoy the wealth of the world.
 If we are going to get to that place, we have to change our ethics around that.”Sam Harris

-Survival-of-the-fittest is the ruling state of mind of western industrialised cultures.
+Survival-of-the-fittest is the ruling state of mind of Western industrialised cultures.
 We don't like to admit it, though.
 We'd rather believe we are fundamentally altruistic and caring for our fellow human beings.
-But the evidence of our behaviour simply doesn't consistently support that idea.
+But the evidence of our behaviour doesn't consistently support that idea.

 Kill-or-be-killed is subtle, hidden within the fabric of normality, going unnoticed most of the time.
 It is the capitalist model for life and work, and if you care to take the time, you will see it’s clear.
 It’s like death by a thousand cuts, every cut taking a little piece of our humanity.

 We pretend to care about others, but we are so obsessed with getting through today, with preserving our sense of self and getting ahead, we have no thought for others.
 Unless someone puts the blood on the table, it’s business as usual, and sometimes, even that’s not enough.

 That we must compete to survive has been developed and promoted by people we consider the most reliable and trustworthy in society.
 Those who have successfully exploited people and resources for personal and corporate gain are the ones we admire most.
 These corporate entities create the illusion of an open market, manipulating shallow-minded, short-sighted politicians, and engineering the consent of populations.